 In 1996, Jacki became the youngest woman and first female trader to be invited into the partnership of Goldman Sachs.
 Most of her career at Goldman was spent in mortgage-backed trading, followed by two years in the Executive Office working in human capital management.
 After leaving Goldman Sachs in 2002, Jacki became a founding partner of Circle Financial Group, a private wealth management organization consisting of a small number of women committed to managing their families’ assets and philanthropic undertakings.

 Today, as President of The Jacquelyn and Gregory Zehner Foundation, Jacki funds and works with a variety of organizations and initiatives, with a particular focus on women’s rights, women’s entrepreneurship, philanthropic movement building, and social issue media.
-In 2009, Jacki became a member of Women Moving Millions (WMM), and went on to serve as their founding President, and today continues to serve as their Chief Engagement Officer.
-WMM is a non-profit organization with the bold mission of mobilizing unprecedented resources for the advancement of women and girls, and at its core, it is a growing community of over 270 members who have given gifts of a million dollars or more directly to organizations of their choosing.
+In 2009, Jacki became a member of Women Moving Millions (WMM), and went on to serve as their founding President.
+In 2017, her extensive contributions to the organization were recognized when Jacki was named Co-Founder of WMM alongside Helen LaKelly Hunt.
+WMM is a non-profit organization with the bold mission of mobilizing unprecedented resources for the advancement of women and girls, and at its core, it is a growing community of over 300 members who have given gifts of a million dollars or more directly to organizations of their choosing.
+To date, members have collectively given over $1 billion to organizations and programs that focus on females, making WMM the largest philanthropic network in the world of women funding women.
+Jacki remains a board member of WMM and served as its Chief Engagement Officer from 2012-2016.

-Jacki currently serves on the Board of Trustees of The Sundance Institute, and is a former board member of the Women’s Funding Network, The Breast Cancer Research Foundation, The National Council for Research on Women, The University of British Columbia, and The Center for Talent Innovation.
-She is also an advisory board member to the Geena Davis Institute on Gender in Media, The Indiana University Women’s Philanthropy Institute Council, and Sundance Institute’s Women at Sundance.
-Jacki is an active angel investor in women owned companies, including LearnVest, Seed & Spark, Mogul, Apolitical, Fem Inc., Vonk, Wait, What?, Your Tango, Circular Board, and Unitive.
+Jacki currently serves on the Board of Trustees of The Sundance Institute, and is a former board member of the Women’s Funding Network, The Breast Cancer Research Foundation, The National Council for Research on Women, The University of British Columbia, The Center for Talent Innovation, The Geena Davis Institute on Gender in Media, The Indiana University Women’s Philanthropy Institute Council, and Sundance Institute’s Women at Sundance.
+Jacki is an active angel investor in women owned companies, including LearnVest, Seed & Spark, Mogul, Apolitical, Wait, What?, Your Tango, and Circular Board.
 Believing that great storytelling can create positive social change, she invests in social issue documentaries, including in the role of Executive Producer for Ready to Fly, The Hunting Ground, Hot Girls Wanted, and 50/50.

 Jacki was born and raised in Kelowna, British Columbia, Canada.
 After living in New York City and Connecticut for 25 years, Jacki now lives with her family in Park City, Utah.